joeording3/enhanced-video-downloader-2024/README.md

   live when new history entries are added.
 - **Server Status**: Real-time server connectivity status
 - **Settings Persistence**: All settings are automatically saved and restored
+- **Smart Injection**: Toggle whether the in-page Download button is shown only when a downloadable video is detected.
+When enabled, the button stays hidden on pages without media; per-domain SHOW/HIDE from the popup still applies.

 ### Content Script Features